Akshay2342/Fusion_doc_md/GAD4 - File Tracking/UI/2021/GAD-4_UI_WEB.md

 ### UC1# create_file

-The "create file" use case allows the employee to create a new file, give a description to it, attach files, and add remarks to it.
+The "create file" use case allows the employee to create a new file, give a description to it, attach files and add remarks to it.
 The employee can then send the created file to another employee by entering their name and designation through the Fusion portal.

 ### UC2# view_drafts